ShunichiroT/EasiGP/README.md

    - Multilayer perceptron (MLP): PyTorch (Paszke et al., 2019) in Python
    - Graph attention network (GAT), GAT infinitesimal, GAT fully-connected & GAT prior-knowledge: PyTorch Geometric (Fey et al., 2019) in Python

-- Data: example data files based on the TeoNAM dataset (Chen et al., 2019) to run this tool
+- Data: example data files based on the TeoNAM dataset (Chen et al., 2019), MaizeNAM dataset (Buckler et al., 2009) and Arabidopsis dataset (the 1001 Genomes Consortium, 2016) to run this tool
   - Details are explained in "README.md" in the Data folder

 - Result: folder used as storage for output files from this tool